 In terms of content, most of the test questions come from the PMBOK® Guide.
 PMBOK® stands for “Project Management Body of Knowledge,” and the guide is PMI’s best attempt to summarize all of the ideas, concepts, terms, and best practices used by project managers around the world.
-It breaks project management down into five process groups (Initiation, Planning, Execution, Monitoring/Controlling, and Closing) and ten knowledge areas (Integration, Scope, Schedule, Cost, Risk, Quality, Human Resources, Communication, Stakeholder, and Procurement Management.)
+It breaks project management down into five process groups (Initiation, Planning, Executing, Monitoring/Controlling, and Closing) and ten knowledge areas (Integration, Scope, Schedule, Cost, Risk, Quality, Resource, Communication, Stakeholder, and Procurement Management.)

 While PMI does not provide data on how many questions come from each knowledge area, we do know how many questions come from each of the five process groups: